A complete effective field theory for dark matter: Scalar singlet dark matter

 The leading-order dependence of each DM observable on the Wilson coefficients is easily obtained.
 All observables are functions of the squared amplitude $\left|\overline{\mathcal{M}}\right|^2$ for some process, which can be written as a quadratic function

 of the Wilson coefficients, with $M_\scalar$-dependent coefficients.
 Since $c_{\phi 1}$ is of order $1/\Lambda^0$ and the rest of the $c_i$ are of order $1/\Lambda^2$, each term in this sum can be of order $1/\Lambda^0$, $1/\Lambda^2$ or $1/\Lambda^4$.
-In what follows, we will keep all terms for completeness, but we remark that while this accounts for all effects of order $1/\Lambda^2$, some order-$1/\Lambda^4$ contributions will be missed, namely those coming from the interference of the dimension-4 operator with dimension-8 operators.
+In what follows, we will keep all terms for completeness, but we remark that, when the dimension-4 operator is present, the precision of the formulas is $1/\Lambda^2$, since the interference between dimension-4 and dimension-8 operators would also be of order $1/\Lambda^4$.
+However, when the coefficient of the dimension-4 operator vanishes, the precision becomes $1/\Lambda^4$, since the lowest order to which dimension-8 operators can contribute is $1/\Lambda^6$.

 Eq.~\eqref{eq:general-semianalytical} allows to obtain semi-analytical expressions for the main observables that we consider in our study.
 In order to do so, we need to find the $M_\scalar$ dependence of the $f_{ij}$ coefficients.
 We choose a simplified dependence that gives the correct results with less than $10\%$ error for most of the parameter space.
 For the annihilation cross section $\sigma_{\text{ann}}$ of two DM particles into two SM ones times the velocity in the non-relativistic limit, we choose: